chasmit/frontend-dev-test/README.md

 I did a React-based project due to my familiarity with the framework, using Javascript, React-Bootstrap components, and .scss for styling.

 I chose React-Bootstrap because I thought I would like the Carousel component more than I did, but I ended up writing my own.
-I would probably have taken that approach across the whole project if I had a redo.
-I also think Typescript would have made more sense with some of the implementation decisions I made.

 I chose to host on AWS Amplify because I already had the AWS account, and it turned out to be quite easy.